gh-for-interview/nvls-test/README.md

+# Implementation notes:

+## Assumptions:

+- Service works with only 1 currency
+- Idempotency key for withdrawals considered out of scope for given requirements
+- Overdraft behaviour is not specified on model, but is not allowed to happen via API calls
+- Only one mapping exists between account and external address

 # Summary:

 Design and implement a Service with an API (including data model and the backing implementation) with following functional requirements: